panubo/fleet-deploy/README.md

                                   Deployment method
-  --instances INTEGER             Desired number of instances --unit-file FILENAME            Unit template file --chunk INTEGER                 Number or percentage of containers to act on
+  --instances INTEGER             Desired number of instances --unit-file FILENAME            Unit template file --chunk INTEGER                 Number of containers to act on each pass.
+Eg
+                                  2
-                                  each pass.
-Eg 2 --chunk-percent INTEGER         Percentage of containers to act on each pass.
+  --chunk-percent INTEGER         Percentage of containers to act on each
+                                  pass.
 Eg 50
   --delay INTEGER                 Startup delay